rotki/rotki/docs/api.rst

       {
           "result": [{
               "time": 1571992200,
               "asset": "BTC",
               "amount": "1.2"
               "usd_value": "8901.1"
               }, {
               "time": 1571992200,
               "asset": "ETH",
               "amount": "80.44",
               "usd_value": "9501.3"
           }],
           "message": ""
       }

-   :reqjson list(object) result: A list of asset balance data entries.
+   :resjson list(object) result: A list of asset balance data entries.
 Each entry contains the timestamp of the entry, the assets, the amount in asset and the equivalent usd value at the time.
+   :resjsonarr integer time: The timestamp of the balance entry.
+   :resjsonarr string asset: The name of the asset for the balance entry.
+   :resjsonarr string amount: The amount in asset for the balance entry.
+   :resjsonarr string usd_value: The amount in $ for the balance entry at the time of query.

    :statuscode 200: Value distribution succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed or data is invalid.